constantincuy/go-gui/readme.md

 ### Component based architecture
 Go-Gui lets you build user interfaces out of individual pieces called components.
 Components can be reused across your application.
-There are two major component types "virtual components" and "managed components".
 Go-Gui requires components to implement the `component.Component` interface.
 Each component is required to store a `component.Core`.
 The component core offers common methods that are needed for most UI apps.

 Common needed methods offered by the component core: